zedli123/Quantium-Chips-Analysis/README.md

 The right plot reveals a **noticeable spike in sales leading up to Christmas**, followed by **no sales on Christmas Day**, likely due to store closures.

 I also examined the daily sales in **November** to explore whether there was a similar upward trend leading up to Thanksgiving.
-However, there appears to be **no noticeable spike in sales prior to the Thanksgiving like Christmas**.
+However, there appears to be **no noticeable spike in sales prior to the Thanksgiving in November like Christmas**.

 <p align="center">
   <img src="https://github.com/zedli123/Quantium-Chips-Analysis/blob/main/Quantium/totalsalesbymonth.png?raw=true" width="250"/>